Illinois State University String Project

 - Beginning instruction for children entering 3rd or 4th grade on violin, viola, cello, or bass- No prior musical training is necessary!

 - Continued instruction for students entering 4th through 8th grades.
 Low cost, group lessons.
-Scholarships are available.
+Partial Scholarships are available for families with financial need.

 - Opportunity to enroll in private lessons.